codingBuddh/Ai_toys_backend/README.md

 - Python 3.8 or higher
 - FFmpeg installed on your system
 - Rust (for tiktoken, a dependency of Whisper)

+## Server Deployment Notes

+- This server is configured to use CPU-only processing for better compatibility with resource-constrained servers
+- The transformers library dependency has been removed to reduce the installation footprint
+- If you're deploying on a server with limited memory, this version should be more stable

 ## License